On Undecided LP, Clustering and Active Learning: A query efficient algorithm for in three dimensions

 The input is a set $\HSet$ of $n$ planes in three dimensions.
-The algorithm randomly samples a set $V_1$ of $O(n^{3/2} \log^3 n)$ vertices of $\Arr(H)$.
+The algorithm randomly samples a set $V_1$ of

+vertices of $\ArrX{\HSet}$.
 Each vertex is generated by randomly choosing three constraints (planes) from $\HSet$, and computing their intersection.
-Using the algorithm of \lemref{p:s:reduction}, one computes a convex polytope $\PT_1$ with $O( \log n)$ faces, which does not contain any vertex of $V_1$ (since \lemref{p:s:reduction} returns the $O(\log n)$ halfspaces whose intersection form the desired polytope, the polytope itself can be computed in $O( \log n \log \log n)$ time).
+Using the algorithm of \lemref{p:s:reduction}, one computes a convex polytope $\PT_1$ with $O( \log n)$ faces, which does not contain any vertex of $V_1$ (since \lemref{p:s:reduction} returns the $O(\log n)$ halfspaces whose intersection forms the desired polytope, the polytope itself can be computed in $O( \log n \log \log n)$ time from the returned planes).

 Next, the algorithm computes all the vertices of $\ArrX{\HSet}$ inside $\PT_1$ -- this can be done in an output sensitive fashion.
 To this end, one ``walks'' around the arrangement of $\ArrX{\HSet}$, starting (say) with the bottom vertex of $\PT_1$.
 Specifically, one walks on edges of the arrangement (inside $\PT_1$) using the data-structure of Chan~\cite{c-dgdss-19}, which provide dynamic maintenance of convex-hull in three dimensions, and extreme point queries.
+Here the data-structure is used in the dual settings, where it maintains dynamically a set of planes and answers ray shooting queries.
 Each operation takes $O( \log^4 n)$ amortized time.
 The exact details of this exploration are somewhat delicate, but straightforward, and we omit them as they are similar in nature to the 2d algorithms (see \cite{h-twpa-00} and references therein).
 Let $V_2$ be the resulting set of vertices.
-As we show below, with high probability $|V_2| = O(n^{3/2})$.
-As such, computing this set takes $O(n^{3/2} \log^4 n)$ time.

-Deploying the algorithm of \lemref{p:s:reduction}, one computes a convex polytope $\PT_2$ with $O( \log n)$ faces, which does not contain any vertex of $V_2$.
-Consider the intersection polytope $\PT = \PT_1 \cap \PT_2$.
-It avoids the vertices of $V_1$ and $V_2$ and thus avoids all the vertices of the arrangement of $\ArrX{\HSet}$.
-Furthermore, $\PT$ is formed by the intersection of halfspaces, all induces by planes of $\HSet$.
-It follows that $\PT$ is a 3d face of the arrangement.
-As such, perform a single query on a point in the interior of $\PT$, and return it as the output of the algorithm.

-The algorithm again invokes \lemref{p:s:reduction} to compute a polytope $\PT_2$ that contains no vertex of $V_2$.
+Now, invoking (again) the algorithm of \lemref{p:s:reduction}, one can compute a polytope $\PT_2$ that contains no vertex of $V_2$.
 The algorithm computes the polytope $\PT_1 \cap \PT_2$ (in polylogarithmic time).
 If the intersection is empty then the given instance is infeasible.
-Otherwise, the algorithm query an point inside this intersection using the separation oracle.
-If the point is feasible then the algorithm is done, and otherwise, again, the instance is infeasible.
+Otherwise, the algorithm query a point inside this intersection using the separation oracle.
+If the point is feasible then the algorithm is done, and otherwise the instance is infeasible.